EriWinckler/BrazilBoutique/README.md

 10/11/2020: Found that Google Analytics does not work correctly with the regular boilerplate for ReactGA, will fix in the future. <br/>
 Added item detail for every item, when clicked on the item it now opens a dynamic page with all the info from the item, will work on styling later.

 10/12/2020: Added styling to item detail page.
+Added sidebar component.

 What needs to be done: <br />
     - Navigation bar for categories on left side of page. <br />